Skinde/Poesia/README.md

 # Poesia
-Poesia is a library that makes using the Pygame library easier by removing tedious functions and adding new objects.
+Poesia is a work in progress library that makes using the Pygame library easier by removing tedious functions and adding new objects.
 To use it you must define the behavior of the game before starting the main loop.

 To use simply import poesia into your main project file.